Universal subdiffusive behavior at band edges from transfer matrix exceptional points

 In this work, we explore the effects of a similar transition occurring in a different kind of non-Hermitian matrix that appears in scattering theory: the transfer matrix.
-Unlike mostly studied non-Hermitian matrices, the transfer matrix does not directly govern the dynamics of the system.
-It instead plays a fundamental role in determining the spectrum of the Hamiltonian of the system.
-The problem of obtaining band-structure of fermionic chains with nearest neighbour hopping and periodic on-site potentials can be mapped to a $2 \times 2$ transfer matrix problem \cite{Last_1993,Molinari_1997,Molinari_1998}.
-We note that each transfer matrix can be transformed to the form of $\mathbf{H}_{\rm PT}$ via a unitary transformation $\mathbf{U}$.
-Consequently, the transfer matrices have an antilinear symmetry, given by $S=\mathbf{U} \sigma_x \mathcal{K} \mathbf{U}^\dagger$.
-So, similar to $\mathbf{H}_{\rm PT}$, they have symmetric regimes with real eigenvalues and symmetry broken regimes where eigenvalues are complex conjugate pairs, the two regimes being separated by EPs, where there is a single eigenvalue.
+Unlike mostly studied non-Hermitian matrices, transfer matrices do not directly govern the dynamics of the system.
+They instead play a fundamental role in determining the spectrum of the Hamiltonian of the system.
+The band-structure of nearest neighbour fermionic chains with periodic on-site potentials can be obtained by casting the problem in terms of $2 \times 2$ transfer matrices \cite{Last_1993,Molinari_1997,Molinari_1998}.
+We note that each such transfer matrix can be transformed to the form of $\mathbf{H}_{\rm PT}$ via a unitary transformation $\mathbf{U}$.
+Consequently, the transfer matrices have an pseudo-Hermiticity, associated with the antilinear operator $S=\mathbf{U} \sigma_x \mathcal{K} \mathbf{U}^\dagger$.
+So, similar to $\mathbf{H}_{\rm PT}$, they show transitions across EPs from $S$-symmetric to $S$-symmetry-broken regimes.